Business and mystery: two intimidation acts against the Chabad house were never claimed by anybody.

 Inside there was some food.
 Yes, because the business of this Jew living between Bologna and Florence (where he goes only on Saturdays) is catering.

-Kosher food, prepared according to the strict canons of Judaism: in practice a restaurant for the Jews, especially American Jews, who, thanks to the big network of Chabad houses in the USA and abroad, come to visit Florence and the nearby Synagogue in Via Farini
+Kosher food, prepared according to the strict canons of Judaism: in practice a restaurant for the Jews, especially American Jews, who, thanks to the big network of Chabad houses in the USA and abroad, come to visit Florence and the nearby Synagogue in Via Farini.

 The Jan.
 17th bomb and the shattered glasses in Bologna are not the only effects of the disputes against Borenstein.